 For sensitive conversations, one-off research, or anything you don’t want stored: use Temporary Chat.
 Access it from the sidebar.
 These conversations are deleted within 30 days automatically and don’t update or use your memory.

-What to Actually Store in Memory
+What to Actually Store in ChatGPT Memory

-Most people either store nothing (missing the value) or store too much random detail (memory fills up with noise).
+Most people either store nothing (missing the value) or store too much random detail (memory fills with noise).
 Here are the high-return memories worth setting explicitly:

 Your role and context